 Shelly: I was a very late developer, they used to call me "Shelly Two Backs".
 All my friends had real bras, not like the training ones I had.

-- The main character in The To Do List often laments her lack of large breasts.
+- The To Do List: The main character often laments her lack of large breasts.
 At one point, she tries to get her crush's attention by swimming in a pool while wearing a bikini.
 The top falls off, but she does not realize it at first, so the entire pool gets an eye full.
-Her crush turns away in embarrassment her Jerk Ass boss starts making fun of her, and the kids in the pool steal her top to join in on the mockery.
+Her crush turns away in embarrassment her Jerkass boss starts making fun of her, and the kids in the pool steal her top to join in on the mockery.
 After that, she has no recourse but to just walk away from the situation, completely topless while shouting at children and horrified mothers in impotent rage.

-- The main character in Wanda the Wicked Warden (one of the sequels to Ilsa: She Wolf of the SS) checks into a mental health hospital.
+- Wanda the Wicked Warden (one of the sequels to Ilsa, She Wolf of the SS): The main character checks into a mental health hospital.
 The nurses begin undressing her and start mocking her small breasts.